adazzle/react-data-grid/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* react-data-grid, please direct them to [StackOverflow][stackoverflow].
+If you have questions about how to *use* react-data-grid, please direct them to [StackOverflow](https://www.stackoverflow.com).
 We are also available on our Slack channel

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by